bueler/porous-drake/py/README.md

 This writes a 2D mesh, with a surface elevation field, to the HDF5 format file `odome.h5`.
 Then 2D mesh is read, and extruded to 3D, by the solver as follows:

-        $ python3 uporous.py -problem extrude -mesh2d odome.h5
+        $ python3 uporous.py -dim 3 -mesh2d odome.h5 -bottomz -100

-Note that options `-mz`, `-order`, and `-depth` make sense in this case.
-However, the direct solver has severe resolution limitations in 3D.
+Note that options `-mz` and `-order` also make sense in this case.

 FIXME: this case is not fully implemented

 TODO: useful units, generation of sigma/q/v outputs, reported mass conservation

+FIXME: the direct solver has severe resolution limitations in 3D

 ## Visualization